jomahe/jane-street-puzzles/nov-2024/README.md

 with the midpoint.
 If the closest side of the square's line segment was a true line (ran forever in both directions), we'd be guaranteed to find an intersection unless they shared the exact same x or y coordinate.
-However, since the sides do not extend forever, there is a probabilistic elemtn to it.
+However, since the sides do not extend forever, there is a probabilistic element to it.
 If the perpendicular line intersects with the side of the square, we can add one to the count and continue with the simulation.

+Update: after running 1204401929 trials, ended up confidently with a result of 0.78035, not enough decimal places.
+Might need to find a purer math-based approach to the problem.